Overview

 SB27 (Government Code section 10510.50, et seq.) is a California Senate Bill introduced by Senators Durazo and Caballero in December 2022 and signed into law on October 8, 2023.
 It is set to take effect on January 1, 2024.

-The bill applies to suppliers providing covered services to the University of California.
+The bill applies to vendors providing covered services to the University of California.

 "Covered services" is defined as follows: